alex81131/42-Cursus/Exam Rank 03/README.md

 # Exam Rank 03
-ft_printf that manages only s,d and x, or get_next_line 👀.
+This exam has only 1 assignment:  get_next_line 👀, or if you're lucky, ft_printf that manages only s, d and x.